Critical Care New Zealand Job Fair - Sydney

 From a lifestyle point of view, there truly is something for everyone here in New Zealand.
 Maybe you’re keen to indulge your sense of adventure, perhaps you’re simply keen on a change of pace.
 Whatever the case, the ease of living, great outdoors, and great quality of life in general are sure to appeal.

-Can’t make the event but want to find out more?
+Couldn’t make the event but want to find out more?
 Check out our vacancies, or connect with us on ICUCentralJobs@ccdhb.org.nz - we would love to hear from you!

 Rydges Camperdown, Sydney

-Wednesday 8th and Thursday 9th May 2024
+Was held on Wednesday 8th and Thursday 9th May 2024

 KEY EVENT INFORMATION